Castcloud/Castcloud/README.md

 #### Syncing model (Library/Newepisodes)
 If the client is using a syncing client model we recommend using `newepisodes` and related calls as you can get episodes for all feeds with 1 call.
 In addition you can save a lot of data transfer when using the `since` parameter.
 When providing a `since` parameter, please use the `timestamp` included with the last result, and not one from the client side as these might differ.

 Please note that using a syncing model will force you to get events from `/library/events` as the `lastevent` included with each `episode` will quickly get outdated.
-If you see a new `event` for an `episode` that you do not have received from newepisodes or you do not have locally, this means the user has undeleted the `episode`.
+If you see a new `event` for an `episode` that you don't have locally, this means the user has undeleted the `episode`.
 Retrieve it with `/library/episode/{episodeid}`.

 If the user wants to see all `episodes` of a podcast (included deleted) use the `/library/episodes/{castid}` with "" as a filter.
 With this information the user will be able to reset playback status (undelete) for the `casts` `episodes`.
 Clients undeletes `episodes` with sending a new start event (type 10).
+Most syncing client should implement this as a online only feature.

 #### Streaming model (Library/Episodes)
-If you are using a streaming model all you will need to use is /library/episodes.
-Before you call it however you need have the information from `/library/casts` or `/library/labels` as `cast id` or `label id` is a required parameter.
+If you are using a streaming model all you will need to use is `/library/episodes`.
+Before you can call it however you need have the information from `/library/casts` or `/library/labels` as `cast id` or `label id` is a required parameter.

 #### Server logic
 `/library/episodes`, `/library/episode` and `/library/newepisodes` all return `episodes` in the same format.
 The biggest difference are the filters defined in input parameters. `/library/newepisodes` must also include a timestamp of when it was generated.
-The `feed` in each `episode` is a json representation of `items` xml.
+The `feed` in each `episode` is a json representation of `items` xml. `/library/episode` only returns 1 episode at the time, please note that this should be inside a list of episodes.

 `since` filter in `/library/newepisode`.
 The call should filter to only return episodes stored after this time.